wolray/vscode-java-primitive-generics-generator/README.md

-# java-primitive-transformer README
+# int-transformer README

-This is the README for your extension "java-primitive-transformer".
+This is the README for your extension "int-transformer".
 After writing up a brief description, we recommend including the following sections.

 ## Features